pradeep-cruv/developer_docs/on_search_data_breakdown.md

 * bpp/fulfillments - The fulfillment types supported by all of the providers in search results
 * bpp/descriptor - Information about the seller NP
-* bpp/providers - An array containing search result from each provider
+* bpp/providers - An array containing search results from each provider

   ##### Abstracted Format of message
   ```